ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 The product is packaged as a NetCDF4 file, with its top-level group named "science."
 Within the science group, there is a "grids" group, which is further divided into three subgroups: "data," "imagingGeometry," and "corrections."
 The "data" group contains 2D datasets at a resolution of 3 arc-seconds (~90 m) and the "imagingGeometry" group includes 3D datasets posted laterally at 0.1-degree intervals (~11 km).
 The "corrections" group provides ionospheric, tropospheric, and solid Earth corrections, and if a weather model is available, the corresponding weather model file will be included here.
 All 2D and 3D datasets are in the EPSG:4326 projection.

-The output netCDF file will include the layers listed in Table 2 below.
+The output netCDF file will include the layers listed in the table below.

 | Group           | Dataset Name             | Description                                  | Units    |
 |-----------------|--------------------------|----------------------------------------------|----------|